No Rights Reserved

 If you are ever unsure about a specific project, you can treat my side of it as “take it and run with it”.

-You do not need permission.
-You do not need to ask.
+You don’t need permission.
+You don’t need to ask.